 "It was much the same work, but it had a better title, and I finished up back in London as a senior dealer and started to do pretty well."

-He returned to London and, after a year as an analyst with Citibank, where he crunched numbers for the financial team while spending every spare moment trading, he left to trade on his own account.
+In 2003 he returned to London and, after a year as an analyst with Citibank, where he crunched numbers for the financial team while spending every spare moment trading, he left to trade on his own account.

 "I was never cut out to work for someone else," he said.